4′ x 8′ N scale track plan

 • Accessibility

 If you stand in front of the layout, you cannot reach the rear edge.
 So the baseboard must be accessible from all 4 sides.
-Alternatively, access hatches can also help
+Alternatively, some access hatches are recommended

 Enough tech-talk.
 You wanna see something.